Pol-Employee Categories and Status

 - Temporary Status are employees designated as temporary when employed in a position which is likely to require services of an employee for six months or less.
 Appointments cannot exceed six months.

-- Regular Status are all classified and professional/administrative staff automatically granted regular status after successfully completing the provisional employment period, as evidenced by a written evaluation as described in Section PER-2.13, Performance Appraisal.
+- Regular Status are all classified and professional/administrative staff automatically granted regular status after successfully completing the provisional employment period, as evidenced by a written evaluation as described in PER-2.13, Performance Appraisals.
 Regular status, once attained, is retained throughout the continuous regular employment period.

 - Provisional Employment Status are all newly hired employees serving in a provisional employment period of six months.
 The provisional employment period is designed to give the University an opportunity to determine whether the employee is suitable for and competent to perform the work for which he or she is hired.
 The decision as to the employee's suitability and competency is the sole responsibility of the University.

 Each provisional status employee will receive a progress report every two months during the provisional employment period.
 Each employee will receive a written performance evaluation prior to the completion of his or her provisional employment period, based upon the job performance factors established for that position.
 An employee may be terminated at any time during the provisional employment period.
 Employees serving in provisional status are covered by the grievance procedures involving only the application or interpretation of the university's personnel policies and procedures.
-Termination of employment, suspension, or demotion during the provisional employment period is not subject to the appeals procedure, except in instances of alleged unlawful discrimination.
+Termination of employment, suspension, or demotion during the provisional employment period is not subject to the appeals procedure.

 Vice President for Human Resources